 Operational / Active Members are deployed on SAR operations and respond to callouts.
 They undertake a 70 hour training course to complete the provincially recognized Ground Search and Rescue course at the Justice Institute of BC among other things.

-Application Process – Field members
+Application Process – Field (GSAR) members

 Although applications are accepted year-round, membership intake generally occurs once a year with successful applicants being invited to a field day where we assess team dynamics and more.
 The interview is followed by an interview.